A peach crostata is the most forgiving way to bake a peach pie because the rustic free-form style makes SO it easy to shape!

 You can use a food processor or make it by hand using a pastry cutter.

-Or you can purchase a pre-made unbaked crust in the freezer section.
+Or you can totally purchase a pre-made unbaked crust in the freezer section.

-Add to the peaches a few simple ingredients: flour, sugar, salt, and ground ginger.
+Add to the peaches a few simple ingredients: flour, sugar, salt, and fresh or ground ginger.

 make the easy crumble topping

-Make the streusel topping with flour, oats, brown sugar, melted butter, and a little more ground ginger.
+Make the streusel topping with flour, oats, brown sugar, melted butter, and a little more fresh or ground ginger.

 Pile the peaches up so that you have a two-inch space all around the rim.